bernardodiasc/bernardodiasc.github.io/public/content/posts/2018-04-18-content-creation-planning-with-kanban/index.md

 Hello there.
 If you are a thoughtful person then you came to the right place :D

 I'm going to tell you how I'm managing my ideas of the things I want to write in this blog.
 This blog has a particular editorial that relates to software development and entrepreneurship.
-In many ways is dedicated to exploring professional subjects that I've been and will be learning in my lifetime.
+In many ways is dedicated to explore professional subjects that I've been and will be learning in my lifetime.

 Please be aware that this post is not a "content marketing strategy" guide, although that strategy can have its place in the method I'm going to tell.